uva-cs/pdr/labs/lab03/index.md

 In the past, students have run into a few problems with this lab.
 We list them here in an effort to prevent these particular problems from being encountered again.

+#### Getting started ####
+Unlike Lab 2, this lab is a lot less structured.
+It is up to you to determine what methods, constructors, and destructors (if any) your implementation will require.

+How will your postfix calculator interact with the stack?
+How will you support the five arithmetic operations?

+Have a clear game plan before beginning to code.

 #### Templates ####
 The C++ `stack` class is templated, which means it can hold whatever type you specify (think back to ArrayLists in Java).
 Since we will be using `int`s for our postfix calculator, we can specify that by saying `stack<int>` when declaring our stack.

-#### Checking if the stack is empty ####
-Given that you will need to check if the stack is empty before every `top` and `pop` call, it may be worth it to add helper methods to your postfix calculator that, when called, will perform the necessary checks before top/pop.

 #### Compiling ####
 When compiling your code, remember to compile ALL of your cpp files in the compile command: